imagej/imagej.github.io/pages/Getting_started_with_MaMuT.md

 ### Starting a new annotation.

-Start MaMuT on this dataset by browsing to
+Start MaMuT on this dataset by browsing to {% include bc content="Plugins | MaMuT | Launch new MaMuT annotation" %}

 ![bdv-MaMuT\_MenuItems.png](bdv-MaMuT_MenuItems.png
 "bdv-MaMuT_MenuItems.png")